Drasenix/openmw-show-gold-amount/README.md

 # Requirements

-OpenMW 49 (version from which i have created the mod)
+OpenMW 49 (version from which i created the mod)

-OpenMW 48 ?
+OpenMW 48 (it may work but never tested)

 # How to install